 More and more people have been considering their estate plan since the COVID-19 pandemic first began.
-In the United States, over 39,000 people have died from the coronavirus, which does not yet have a cure.
 A last will and testament is one major way to plan for your future and what happens to your assets when you die, and while you can create wills and other estate planning documents (like living wills, health care proxies, and powers of attorney) online, they must all be properly executed according to state law before they become valid.

 In most cases, a will is only valid if it has been signed by two witnesses.
 In addition, you may choose to get it signed by a notary public, which will “self-prove” the will.
 When your will is self-proved, that means your witnesses don’t need to provide in-court testimony during probate.
 This can protect your estate from a situation where your witnesses are unavailable after you die.